 Local government and public corporations data

-Both local government and public corporations data for August 2020 are initial estimates, largely based on the OBR’s Coronavirus Reference Scenario (14 July 2020) and Fiscal Sustainability Report (July 2020).
+Both the local government and public corporations data for June 2020 are initial estimates, largely based on the OBR's Coronavirus Reference Scenario (14 May 2020).

-Current and capital transfers between these sub-sectors and central government are based on administrative data supplied by HM Treasury and have no impact at the public sector level.
+Current and capital transfers between these sectors and central government are based on administrative data supplied by HM Treasury and have no impact at the public sector level.

 Borrowing in the current financial year-to-date

-In the current financial year-to-date (April to August 2020), the public sector borrowed £173.7 billion, £146.9 billion more than in the same period last year.
-This unprecedented increase largely reflects the impact of the pandemic on the public finances, with the furlough schemes (CJRS and SEISS) alone adding £56.0 billion to borrowing as subsidies paid by central government.
+In the current financial year-to-date (April to June 2020), the public sector borrowed £127.9 billion; this is £103.9 billion more than in the same period last year.
+This unprecedented increase largely reflects the impact of the pandemic on the public finances, with the furlough schemes (CJRS and SEISS) adding £37.6 billion in borrowing alone as subsidies paid by central government to the private sector.

-Figure 7 summarises how each of the five sub-sectors (central government, local government, non-financial public corporations, public sector pensions and the BoE) contribute to the overall growth in monthly public sector net borrowing excluding public sector banks (PSNB ex) in the latest financial year-to-date (April to August 2020) and compares this with the equivalent measures in the same period a year earlier.
+Figure 6 summarises how each of the five sub-sectors (central government, local government, non-financial public corporations, public sector pensions and the Bank of England (BoE)) contribute to the overall growth in monthly public sector net borrowing excluding public sector banks (PSNB ex) in the latest financial year-to-date (April to June 2020) and compares this with the equivalent measures in the same period a year earlier.

 Borrowing in the latest full financial year

-This month, we publish the sixth estimate of borrowing for the full financial year ending (FYE) March 2020.
-Since the first estimate published on 23 April 2020, we have revised borrowing upwards by £7.1 billion from £48.7 billion to £55.8 billion.
-Under normal circumstances, this revision reflects the provisional nature of the data as initial data estimates are replaced by improved forecasts (and eventually outturn data).
+This month, we publish the fourth provisional estimate of borrowing for the full financial year ending March 2020.
+Since the first estimate published on 23 April 2020, we have revised borrowing upwards by £6.7 billion, from £48.7 billion to £55.4 billion.
+This revision reflects the provisional nature of the data under normal circumstances as provisional data estimates are replaced by improved forecasts (and eventually outturn data).
 More notably, this revision reflects updated data being made available as the effects of the coronavirus pandemic on the public finances become clearer.

-Borrowing had generally been falling since its peak in the FYE March 2010.
-However, borrowing in the latest full financial year (April 2019 to March 2020) was £17.0 billion more than in the previous financial year, largely because of the impact of the pandemic in March.
+Borrowing had generally been falling since its peak in the financial year ending March 2010.
+However, borrowing in the latest full financial year (April 2019 to March 2020) was £14.7 billion more than in the previous financial year, largely because of the impact of the pandemic in March.

 Nôl i'r tabl cynnwys

-The central government net cash requirement (CGNCR) excluding UK Asset Resolution Ltd and Network Rail is the amount of cash needed immediately for the UK government to meet its obligations.
+The central government net cash requirement excluding UK Asset Resolution Ltd, Network Rail and Covid Corporate Financing Facility (CGNCR ex) is the amount of cash needed immediately for the UK government to meet its obligations.
 To obtain cash, the UK government sells financial instruments, gilts or Treasury Bills.

-On 20 March 2020, the government introduced a Value Added Tax (VAT) payment deferral policy to support UK business during the coronavirus (COVID-19) pandemic by enabling them to pay Value Added Tax (VAT) due between 20 March and 30 June 2020 at a later date (though before 31 March 2021).
+On 20 March 2020, the government introduced a Value Added Tax (VAT) payment deferral policy to support UK business during the coronavirus (COVID-19) pandemic by enabling them to pay VAT due between 20 March 2020 and 30 June 2020 at a later date (though before 31 March 2021).
 This policy has substantially lowered VAT cash receipts over this four-month period.

 |2019||2020||Change||% change||2019/20||2020/21||Change||% change|